Aleyssu/cookiecutter-tutorial/README.md

 └── cookiecutter.json
 ```
 ### cookiecutter.json
 This is a vital component of all cookiecutters.
-Within this file contains
+Within this file contains all the Jinja2 variables which the user is prompted with during project generation, and these are the variables which are used when formatting the text in the names and contents of the project files.

 ### "{{ processed_directory }}"
 Note the formatting of the first sub-directory's name.
 This is the syntax for Jinja2 variables, and it's necessary for there to be a directory named under a variable from `cookiecutter.json` in this syntax.
 When executing, Cookiecutter will pick the first directory / file it finds which contains a Jinja2 variable in its name (based on lexicographical order) to copy and process into a project.